influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 Before continuing, you should ensure that you can access the `/metrics` endpoint for each of the InfluxDB OSS instances you plan to monitor with your InfluxDB Cloud account.

-## Configuring tha Telegraf Data Collection Agent
+## Configuring tha Telegraf data collection agent
-As mentioned before, the [Telegraf](/telegraf/latest/) agent is used to scrape the Prometheus metrics from the `/metrics` endpoint of each
-InfluxDB OSS instance and send those into InfluxDB Cloud.
+As mentioned before, the [Telegraf](/telegraf/latest/) agent is used to scrape the Prometheus metrics exposed by the `/metrics` endpoint of each InfluxDB OSS instance and send those into InfluxDB Cloud.
 Telegraf is configured via a configuration file.
-That file can be stored centrally in your
-InfluxDB Cloud account and fetched when installing and starting Telegraf next to the local InfluxDB OSS instance.
-As part of installing the
+That configuration file can be stored centrally in your InfluxDB Cloud account and fetched when installing and starting Telegraf next to the local InfluxDB
-InfluxDB OSS Monitoring template, a pre-defined Telegraf configuration was imported.
+OSS instance.
+As part of installing the InfluxDB OSS Monitoring template, a pre-defined Telegraf configuration was imported into your
+InfluxDB Cloud account.

 Navigate to the Telegraf configuration page by either clicking on the Installed Resource link on the Templates page or by navigating to `Load Data > Telegraf` in your browser.
-Here, you should see the Telegraf configuration provided by the InfluxDB Template, and by clicking on the name of the configuration, you can view the contents and edit them.
+Here, you should see the Telegraf configuration provided by the InfluxDB Template, and by clicking on the name of the configuration (Scrape InfluxDB OSS Metrics), you can view the contents and edit them.

-{{ add image of telegraf config here }}
+{{< img-hd src="/img/influxdb/2-0-monitor-oss-telegraf-config.png" />}}

+### Edit the Telegraf configuration file
 Looking through the Telegraf Configuration file, there are a few different sections that are useful to understand.
 At the top of the file, we have sections for `[global_tags]` and `[agent]`.
 These sections define the behavior of Telegraf and contain useful settings to control the frequency of data collection and many other options.
 For more information about customizing your Telegraf agent, see the full [Telegraf Configuration documentation](/telegraf/latest/administration/configuration/#global-tags).

 Next, you will see a section for `[[outputs.influxdb_v2]]`.
 This contains the information that allows Telegraf to send metrics to your InfluxDB
 Cloud account.
-Most of the options here are using environment variables, since this InfluxDB Template is designed to work for everyone.
+There are four items configuration parameters listed: URLs, token, organization, and bucket.
+Most of the parameters here, except for bucket, are using environment variables, since this InfluxDB Template is designed to work for everyone.

-To make the Telegraf agent setup easier on each machine, you can hardcode the options for your specifc Cloud account here.
-To get that information, you can click on the `InfluxDB Output Plugin` button on the Telegraf page, which will generate the correct configuration for sending data to your account.
+To simplify the Telegraf agent setup easier on each machine, you can replace the configuration parameters for your specifc InfluxDB Cloud account here.
+To get that information, exit the Edit Telegraf Configuration modal window.
+Now click on the `InfluxDB Output Plugin` button on the Telegraf page, which generates the correct configuration for sending data to your account.

+{{< img-hd src="/img/influxdb/2-0-monitor-oss-load-data.png" />}}
+{{< img-hd src="/img/influxdb/2-0-monitor-oss-telegraf-output-example.png" />}}

+You'll want to copy the URLs and the organization parameters.
+Once you've copied those values, exit this modal and click on the Scape InfluxDB OSS Metrics configuration again.
+Now, replace the values with the Telegraf configuration file for URLs and organization with the appropriate values for your InfluxDB Cloud account that you copied from within the InfluxDB
-{{ image of the Output Plugin modal}}
+Output Plugin panel.

-For the bucket, to be compatible with the included Dasboard, you should choose `oss_metrics`.
-The one thing we don't recommend hardcoding in the
+{{% note %}}
+You should use the provided parameter value, `oss_metrics`, for the bucket in order to maintain compatibility with the included dasboard in the template.
+Best practices dictate using an environment variable for the API Token rather than embeddeding this value within the
-Telegraf configuration itself is the API Token required for Telegraf to fetch the configuration and write data to your instance.
-That API Token should be treated just like a password, so we will set it on each machine as an environment variable when we start Telegraf.
+Telegraf configuration itself.
+The API Token required for Telegraf to fetch the configuration and write data to your instance.
+That API Token should be treated just like a password.
+Set it as an environment variable on each machine you plan to gather metrics from using Telegraf.{{% /note %}}

 After the InfluxDB Output Plugin options, there is a section for Input Plugins, specifically `[[inputs.prometheus]]`.
 This is the configuration that tells Telegraf how to scrape metrics from the `/metrics` endpoint of each InfluxDB OSS instance.
-We've hardcoded the default URL for InfluxDB OSS here, but if you're using unique URLs or have security set up for your `/metrics` endpoint, you can configure those options here and save the updated configuration.
+We've the default URL for InfluxDB OSS here, but if you're using unique URLs or have security set up for your `/metrics` endpoint, you can configure those options here and save the updated configuration.

 Now we should be all set for installing and configuring Telegraf on each machine next to our InfluxDB OSS instances.